 Amy Siu of Simply Organized Solutions says that procrastination is one of the biggest blocks to getting organized.
 She recommends buying a timer and starting with small time increments, say 20 minutes or so.
 Once the time is up, you may find you have the momentum to add another 15 or 20 minutes to your project.

 “Start with the projects which will make the biggest difference.
 Don’t start with a back closet, start with your desk,” says Siu, a motivational speaker specializing in organization.

 And, most importantly, she stresses making the process enjoyable.
 “Put on some good music or invite a friend to join you,” Siu suggests.

 An essential part of all home and office organization is managing clutter.
 Clutter can suck the energy out of the room and make you feel lethargic and confused.

-Ann Gambrell, a founding member of NAPO who specializes in clutter management and runs a Los Angeles-based Clutter Support Group, recommends starting by sorting through the clutter.
+Ann Gambrell, who specializes in clutter management, recommends starting by sorting through the clutter.
 It is important to be rigorous in this process and to question each item.
 When did you last use it?
 Do you have a future use for this?

 A key element of clearing out clutter is finding a place for everything.
 “Everything must have a home,” she says.

 Paper management is critical in getting organized for the New Year.
 A good day planner or organizer is invaluable.
 For the new year, invest in a good quality system with a calendar and address book.
 Daytimer and Franklin Covey feature excellent planning systems in a variety of designs.

 Start by going through all of your files and eliminating papers that you don’t need.
 Then set up your files fresh for the new year.
 Divide the files into two categories, active and inactive.
 Keep the active files near your desk and the inactive files in a labeled storage box to save time looking through documents that may not be relevant.